translate/pootle/docs/server/project_setup.rst

 to the root of the repository.
 Note you can easily fill this field by selecting one of the available **Path mapping presets**.

-You can also provide a **Full Name** easily readable for humans.
+You can also provide a **Full Name** easily readable for humans, if not the **Code** will be used.
 You don't need to change the rest of the fields unless you need to further customize your project.

 .. note:: If you are creating a project that is integrated with a version control repository then configure as follows: